Statenville, Georgia: Geography

 Statenville is located in western Echols County, just east of the Alapaha River.
 U.S. Route 129 passes through the community, leading north 27 mi to Lakeland, south 6 mi to the Florida border, and south 14 mi to Jasper, Florida.
 Georgia State Route 94 crosses US 129 in the center of Statenville, leading east 28 mi to Fargo and northwest 18 mi to Valdosta.

 According to the U.S. Census Bureau, the Statenville CDP has a total area of 11.96 sqkm, all land.

 Education

 The Echols County School District consists of two schools.
 The district has 40 full-time teachers and over 700 students.

 The South Georgia Regional Library operates the Hansford Allen Echols County Library.
 Named after timber and turpentine farmer Handsford Allen, who contributed money towards the establishment of the library, it is the smallest library in the system.
 It opened on July 19, 1992, with its construction funded by State of Georgia money.
 The community previously had its library in other locations: first in a Methodist church and later in the school district superintendent's courthouse office.

+Demographics

+Statenville appeared as a census designated place in the 2010 U.S. census.
+It no longer was listed thereafter due to consolidation with the county in 2008.